commitsovercoffee/personal-website/src/posts/svelte-style.md

 ## Style Child Component

 Often, you need to influence the styles inside a child component.
-To do this, we can pass classes to components as props.
+In Svelte, you can do this by passing classes as props or using CSS variables, allowing the parent to control the styling.

+### 1. Passing classes as prop

+With this method, you can easily pass Tailwind utility classes to style a child component as you like.
+However, because Tailwind doesn’t support constructing [dynamic classes](https://tailwindcss.com/docs/detecting-classes-in-source-files#dynamic-class-names), this approach has its limitations.

 Sample Program :

-`Button.svelte`
+`$lib/components/Button.svelte`
 ```svelte
 <script>
 	let props = $props();
 </script>
 <button {...props} class={['rounded-xl border p-2 shadow', props.class]}>
 	{@render props.children?.()}
 </button>
 ```

-`App.svelte`
+`src/routes/+page.svelte`
 ```svelte
 <script>
 	import Button from '$lib/components/Button.svelte';